Canada to 'keep marching on' in climate fight, despite Trump

-OTTAWA Canada on Wednesday greeted reports that U.S. President Donald Trump was leaning towards withdrawal from a pact on climate change by saying it would "keep marching on" with the rest of the world to combat global warming.
+OTTAWA May 31 Canada on Wednesday greeted reports that U.S. President Donald Trump was leaning toward withdrawal from a pact on climate change by saying it would "keep marching on" with the rest of the world to combat global warming.

 If Trump does pull the United States out of the 195-nation Paris accord, it would be a blow to Prime Minister Justin Trudeau.
 A source familiar with the matter said Trudeau strongly urged the president to stay in the pact during a meeting of the Group of Seven leading industrialized nations last week.